janlindblom/RWThemeKit/rapidweaver4_themesdk.md

 This simply means that the the **CSS** should style the element with the **ID** of content inside the element with the **ID** of #contentContainer.
 This is a useful way of targeting elements without having to give every element of your website and individual **class** or **ID**.

-Another example would be selecting all anchor elements <a> inside paragraphs <p> in the sidebar perhaps to make them a different colour from other anchors in the page.
+Another example would be selecting all anchor elements &lt;a&gt; inside paragraphs &lt;p&gt; in the sidebar perhaps to make them a different colour from other anchors in the page.
 	#sidebar p a {...}

 #### Linking the styles.css file to index.html
 In order for the browser to find our stylesheets we need to link the **styles.css** to the **index.html** file.
-This can be done with the <link> tags inserted in the document <head> if you look at the example in the previous chap- ter you will see the <link> after the <title> tag.
+This can be done with the &lt;link&gt; tags inserted in the document &lt;head&gt; if you look at the example in the previous chapter you will see the &lt;link&gt; after the &lt;title&gt; tag.

 	￼<link href=”%pathto(styles.css)%” rel=”stylesheet” type=”text/css” media=”screen”  />